wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Gideon_** : Great Uncle Clive?
 But I don't even know the geezer, he'd never lend me money...
 Would he?

-**_Candice_** : You're family Gid, he'd have to help out, you'd just have to work on him, like you worked on me... you've always had a way with words... tell him we've got a business opportunity he'd be crazy not to invest in.
+**_Candice_** : You're family Gid, he'd have to help out, you'd just have to work on him, like you worked on me... you've always had a way with words... tell him you've got a business opportunity he'd be crazy not to invest in.

-**_Gideon_** : It sounds a bit like fraud to me.

-SONG: Under Pressure Under Pressure Part 2
+- [ ] Song Material Girl?

 ---